pvhoffman/autotools-template/README.md

 # GNU Autotools Starter Project Template

 A simple starter template for a C++ project using [GNU autotools](https://www.gnu.org/software/automake/manual/html_node/Autotools-Introduction.html )to create a build system and [Catch2](https://github.com/catchorg/Catch2) for unit testing.
+The hope for this template is to simplify the process of creating a build system for with autotools (autoconf, automake, etc.).

 ## Getting Started